50 Years of Automated Face Recognition: Advances in Deep Face Recognition

 Further refinements continued to explore margin dynamics; for example, ElasticFace~\cite{boutros2022elasticface} introduces randomized margins for greater flexibility during training, while UniFace~\cite{zhou2023uniface} proposes the Unified Cross-Entropy (UCE) loss specifically aiming to guarantee a clear separation threshold between positive and negative pairs.

 Margin-based softmax variants~\cite{deng2019arcface,kim2022adaface,zhou2023uniface} currently dominate SoTA results.
-The specific choice among these often depends on the dataset characteristics (\textit{e.g.}, presence of low-quality images) and desired properties.
 Contrastive methods remain a helpful auxiliary loss, on top of margin-based softmax losses.
 A summary of various loss functions are shown in Tab.~\ref{tab:marginlosssummary}.

 \textbf{Auxiliary Losses for Interpretability and Distillation:} Beyond optimizing the core embedding space based purely on identity labels, another category of loss functions incorporates auxiliary objectives to achieve specific goals, such as enhancing model interpretability or improving performance in challenging conditions like low resolution.
 These losses often supplement the primary identity discrimination loss.